Two Crossings of the Katy Railway

 February 21, 1903 reported that RCT had ordered the T&BV to build an

 interlocking tower at Hillsboro.
-The T&BV had to pay the entire capital
+By RCT rules, the T&BV had to pay the entire capital

-expense because its tracks arrived at the crossing after enactment of the 1901 state
+expense because its tracks arrived at the crossing after 1901.
+Prior to

-the T&BV, RCT had not required an interlocker for the SSW / Katy
+the T&BV, RCT had not required an interlocker for the Cotton Belt (SSW) / Katy

 the Houston Post of October